abreslav/async-proto/KEEP-COROUTINES.md

 The model presented above is rather flexible: anyone can declare a coroutine builder or a suspension point independently.
-This flexibility may need some governance to avoid chaos, plus for many use cases there's a need for some kind of "execution context": a party that knows, for example, what thread pool to schedule computaions on, what time-outs to set, how to handle errors and so on.
+This flexibility may need some governance to avoid chaos, plus for many use cases there's a need for some kind of "execution context": a party that knows, for example, what thread pool to schedule computations on, what time-outs to set, how to handle errors and so on.
 Plus, there are some type-checking issues, we'll cover below.
 To address all these concerns we introduce _controller objects_.